 Walnut allergy is a type of hypersensitivity reaction to food substances prepared to use these nuts.
-It is due to prior sensitization of the immune system by allergens in the nuts, which may lead to severe physical symptoms like pain abdomen, vomiting, swelling of lips and throat leading to breathing difficulty, and chest congestion.
-Therefore, it is advised to avoid any food preparations that contain these nut products in known case of walnut allergic individuals.
+It is due to prior sensitization of the immune system by allergens in the kernels, which may lead to severe physical symptoms like pain abdomen, vomiting, swelling of lips and throat leading to breathing difficulty, and chest congestion.
+Therefore, it is advised to avoid any food preparations that contain these nut products in case of walnut allergic individuals.
 (Medical disclaimer).

 <<-Back to Nuts from Walnuts.
 Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.